Front Quad of Lincoln College, the walls covered in bright green ivy

 College Bursaries

-Over a third of Lincoln Students receive a means-tested bursary during their studies.
-We have a range of awards available and the average amount is £2,200 a year on top of the support given by the University.
-The bursaries are allocated discreetly and by need.
+Over a third of Lincoln students receive a means-tested bursary during their studies.
+The average amount is £2,200 a year on top of the support given by the University.
+Bursaries are allocated discreetly and by need.
 Students do not need to apply for a College bursary.

 A student in the Lincoln College Library with her face in a book